 - PHL3 Ethics, Law and Government

-Details concerning each of these sets is summarized in Additional Pre-defined Exploratory Sets, a PDF file.
+Details concerning each of these unique sets is summarized here

 - Courses taken to fulfill the College exploratory requirement must be at the 100 level or above and must be in a subject taught within the College of Arts and Sciences, with the exception of non-College courses that are part of pre-approved thematic sets.
 WRT 102, 104 and 150 cannot be used to satisfy the exploratory requirement.